pgenergy/docs/src/content/docs/web_api/cron_jobs.md

   - `500 Internal Server Error`: There was an issue sending survey invitations.

 ### `GET /anomaly`
 - **Description**: This endpoint checks for anomalies in the energy consumption data of registered users.
-Anomalies may indicate abnormal energy usage.
+Anomalies may indicate abnormal energy usage (see [here] (../web/sequences.mdx)).
 - **Schedule**: Triggered every 30 minutes (`0,30 * * * *`).
 - **Response**:
   - `200 OK`: Anomalies were successfully detected and processed.
   - `500 Internal Server Error`: An error occurred during the anomaly detection process.

 ### `GET /mark_peaks`
 - **Description**: This endpoint analyzes energy consumption data to detect and mark peaks in energy usage.
-Peaks typically represent periods when high-energy devices are in use.
+Peaks typically represent periods when high-energy devices are in use (see [here] (../web/sequences.mdx)).
 - **Schedule**: Triggered every 30 minutes (`0,30 * * * *`).
 - **Response**:
   - `200 OK`: Peaks were successfully detected and marked.